-In the past, any vehicle that’s less than 10 years old needed to have an odometer disclosure form.
-As of January 1, 2021, however, an odometer reading is now required for any vehicle that’s less than 20 years old, according to TxDMV.
+In the past, any vehicle that less than 10 years old needed to have an odometer disclosure form.
+As of January 1, 2021, however, an odometer reading is required for any vehicle that’s less than 20 years old, according to TxDMV.

 If your vehicle is older than this at the date of sale, then you don’t need to include the odometer disclosure.
 This process is used to ensure an accurate reading.
 It’s also important to note if there are any known issues with an odometer.
-You can sell a vehicle in Texas if the odometer is damaged, but you must indicate that the reading is not the actual mileage and make this known to the buyer.
+You can sell a car in Texas even if the odometer is broken, but you have to let the buyer know that the reading is not the real mileage.

-After verifying the title and odometer reading, it’s time to fill out an application for Texas title transfer, or form 130-U. This application is required whether you’re transferring an original or duplicate title.
+After verifying the title and odometer reading, it’s time to fill out an application for Texas title transfer form, or form 130-U. This application is required whether you’re transferring an original or duplicate title.
 Here are some of the basic points of information you’ll need to include on the application:

 - Vehicle make, model, and other information